Is a vitamin B12 deficiency affecting your health?

 |Age||Recommended amount (mcg)|

-As vitamin B12 is necessary for so many functions in the body, the symptoms of deficiency can be equally varied and affect people in different ways.
-Symptoms typically include:
+As vitamin B12 is necessary for so many functions in the body, the symptoms of a deficiency are wide-ranging.

 What causes vitamin B12 deficiency, and who is at risk?

 The most common cause of vitamin B12 deficiency is an autoimmune disease called pernicious anaemia.
 This condition causes the body to produce an antibody that attacks the protein responsible for extracting vitamin B12 from food.